Spanish is set to become, along with English, one of the key languages to reach success in business. Want to know why?

 As previously mentioned, there are more than 572 million Spanish speakers worldwide, and their global spread across several continents makes the Spanish market one of the largest.

 Taking this into account, this language is the access key not only for the 20 countries in which it is spoken officially (most of them concentrated in South America); but also for many others.
-A key example of this would be the United States of America, where 41 million people speak Spanish as this is their native language (approximately 13% of the population).
+A key example of this would be the United States of America, where 41 million people speak Spanish as their native language (approximately 13% of the population).

-As you can see on the map, Spanish is spoken a lot more countries than one would expect.
+As you can see on the map, Spanish is spoken in a lot more countries than one would expect.
 With this in mind, mastering this language in a business world where borders or distances no longer exist could be a game-changing opportunity.

 First foreign language in the US and United Kingdom